Create an Account - Increase your productivity, customize your experience, and engage in information you care about.

 An annual business license fee is required any time a person or business:

-All business licenses will expire on December 31st.
+All business licenses expire on April 30th.

 Payment is due upon applying for all new businesses and March 31st for all business license renewals.